Aunt of 3 children killed in suspected impaired driving crash in Etobicoke speaks out

 The aunt of the three children who died in a suspected impaired driving crash in Etobicoke over the long weekend is speaking out about the tragedy and the family’s grief.

-Late Tuesday afternoon, Jenelle Galve told CTV News Toronto that two of her nephews, age 15 and 13, and a six-year-old niece, all of whom are siblings, were killed in the two-vehicle collision.
+Late Tuesday afternoon, Janelle Galve told CTV News Toronto that two of her nephews, age 15 and 13, and a six-year-old niece, all of whom are siblings, were killed in the two-vehicle collision.

 The two boys died at the scene, while the girl succumbed to her injuries in hospital a short time later.